 Dr. Sue Ellspermann, President

 The mission of Ivy Tech Community College is to prepare Indiana residents to learn, live, and work in a diverse and globally competitive environment by delivering professional, technical, transfer and lifelong education.
 Through its affordable, open-access education and training programs, the College enhances the development of Indiana’s citizens and communities and strengthens its economy.

 Ivy Tech Community College was founded in 1963 as Indiana Vocational Technical College.
 At that time, the College focused primarily on technical and vocational education- but in more than 50 years since, the College has experienced enormous changes.
-Today, Ivy Tech Community College is Indiana’s full-fledged community college, offering more than 150 programs in the divisions of Health, Technology, Business and Public Services, and University/Transfer (and offering more than 100 transfer programs with in-state and out-of-state schools).
+Today, Ivy Tech Community College is Indiana’s full-fledged community college, offering more than 150 programs in the Schools outlined below and offers more than 100 transfer programs with in-state and out-of-state schools.

-Ivy Tech has 32 degree-granting locations, teaches classes in more than 75 communities, and serves more than 170,000 students a year.
+Ivy Tech has 45 campuses and sites, teaches classes in more than 75 communities, and serves more than 170,000 students a year.
 Ivy Tech is the largest public postsecondary institution in Indiana and is the largest singly-accredited state-wide community college in the entire country.

 Ivy Tech is accredited by the Higher Learning Commission, and a member of the North Central Association.

 Admissions and Registration

 Application – If you have not completed your application to Ivy Tech Community College, you can do so at IvyTech.edu/ApplyNow.